gibers/testSpringMvc2/README.md

 Click on "Source Code", download the zip.
 My testSpringMvc2 is related to "Chapter 5" in the zip.

-I have just transform it to be managed with maven instead of gradle.
+I have just transformed it to be managed with maven instead of gradle.